-- 1. Complete the Practical Nursing Program Online Application and submit it along with the non-refundable \$75 application fee. - 2.
-Take and pass the Entrance Exam. - 3.
-Submit three (3) references on Standard College's online application including: - a.
-One (1) supervisory work reference - b.
-Two (2) character references from persons not related to the applicant - 4.
-Attend an admission interview with the admissions coordinator. - 5.
-Complete and return the Enrollment Form by the appropriate deadline. - 6.
-Attend the mandatory orientation. - 7.
-Provide a U.S. government photo id. - 8.
-Sign the acknowledgement form.
+- 1. Complete the Practical Nursing Program Online Application and submit it along with the non-refundable \$75 application fee.

+- 2. Take and pass the Entrance Exam.

+- 3. Submit three (3) references on Standard College's online application including:

+- a.
+One (1) supervisory work reference

+- b.
+Two (2) character references from persons not related to the applicant

+- 4. Attend an admission interview with the admissions coordinator.

+- 5. Complete the Interview Form.

+- 6. Complete and return the Enrollment Form by the appropriate deadline.

+- 7. Provide a U.S. government photo ID.

+- 8. Sign the Acknowledgement Form.

+- 9. Attend the mandatory orientation.